GrantS2S/website/content/integrations/iq-retail/magento-inventory.md

 ---

 ### Near Real Time Syncing
 Our software continually monitors your IQ Retail database for changes in product information and sends these updates to Magento.
-So if your pricing or stock levels are adjusted on SAP, it won’t be long before these changes reflect on your website.
+So if your pricing or stock levels are adjusted on IQ Retail, it won’t be long before these changes reflect on your website.

 ### Choose the Data to Sync
 You get to decide which data fields are mapped from your IQ Retail database to fields and attributes within Magento.
 You can also choose whether a particular field is managed by IQ Retail, Stock2Shop or Magento.